CNN, ESPN Writer Condemns Christians for Judging Gays

 He brought up the case of Virginiaâs Timberlake Christian School warning an eight year old girlâs grandparents to address her âgender issues;â a case that the media has latched onto as an example of Christian extremism, but of which the school has defended itâs words as being âinaccurately portrayedâ and goes âfar beyondâ the girlâs tomboy-ish appearance.

 But murky details arenât enough of a reason for journalists like LZ Granderson to latch onto and proclaim judgement.
 In fact, the whole point of the article seemed to be a condemnation for Christians who defend the Biblical view of sexuality.

 Grandersonâs anti-Christian rhetoric is on par with his outspoken liberal politics.
 He is an Obama Democrat who frequently attacks George W. Bush and Republicans on his Twitter account, yet defends President Obama at every chance, such as claiming Americans âcan deal with the lies that President Obama tellsâ because âhe knows best.â

 Just a month ago, Granderson called former Virginia attorney general Ken Cuccinelli âa homophobeâ on CNNâs Crossfire Feb.25.

 An ABC affiliate also ran CNNâs story

-â Kristine Marsh is Staff Writer at the Media Research Center.
+â Kristine Marsh is Staff Writer for MRC Culture at the Media Research Center.
 Follow Kristine Marsh on Twitter.